Adamant-im/adamant-api-jsclient/README.md

 # Documentation

-See [Wiki](https://github.com/Adamant-im/adamant-api-jsclient/wiki) for documantation and usage.
+See [Wiki](https://github.com/Adamant-im/adamant-api-jsclient/wiki) for documentation and usage.